Tim Tschida

-Timothy Joseph Tschida (/ˈtʃiːdə/ CHEE-də; born May 4, 1960) is a former umpire in Major League Baseball.
+Timothy Joseph Tschida (/ˈtʃiːdə/ CHEE-də; born May 4, 1960) is an American former umpire in Major League Baseball.
 He joined the American League's full-time staff in 1986, and worked in both major leagues from 2000 until his retirement following the 2012 season.

 Umpiring career

 His professional umpiring career began after he attended the Joe Brinkman Umpire School in 1981.
 He was elevated to the AL for the 1986 season.
 In 2000, the American and National Leagues combined umpiring staffs.
 He wore uniform number 4 beginning in the late 1980s.